Select Page

 Poster Abstract: An Eco-cultural Study of Culturally Significant Species on Wangkumara Country

+Wangkumara Country is located in the Cooper Basin, in south-west Queensland.
+Native Title was granted to Wangkumara people in July 2024.
+This PhD project is an eco-cultural assessment of my Grandfather’s country.
+Understanding the ecological condition of our ancestral lands will encourage my mob to return to Country to resume our cultural practices.
 Minnarityi (Acacia cyperophylla or red mulga) is a culturally significant species found only in arid and semi-arid areas of central Australia.
 Wangkumara people used it for tools, weapons, shelter, ceremony, and food acquisition.
 Very little is currently recorded in the literature about the ecology of minnarityi on Wangkumara Country.
 This study will compare the population dynamics of minnarityi across land use types using two-way science, including contemporary quantitative and qualitative ecological assessment tools and Aboriginal traditional ecological knowledge (TEK).
+The anticipated outcomes of the project include:

-• the development of culture-based conservation strategies
+• the development of culture-based conservation strategies.

-• educational resources that will enable Wangkumara people to reconnect with Country and to understand their cultural responsibilities in caring for Country
+• educational resources that will enable Wangkumara people to reconnect with Country and to understand their cultural responsibilities in caring for Country.

 • recommendations for collaborative conservation to protect ecosystems on Wangkumara Country.